MarsBased/handbook/sections/rituals.md

 We try to spice up Fridays by chatting only in English and by playing our Spotify contest we describe on this blog post: [A Team Bonding Activity for Remote Teams Using Spotify](https://marsbased.com/blog/2019/04/29/team-bonding-activity-remote-teams-using-spotify/).

-To avoid repeating songs, check the [Martian Playlist Archive](https://open.spotify.com/playlist/7CCutbZd1ojXf3X3EP8QWr?si=_2oVYBrVQq6dHA8sri5eaQ) before submitting yours!
+Add your song to [Martian Friday Playlist - Current Edition](https://open.spotify.com/playlist/26YmBivvzQDQ3OXa176pAl?si=wyghRlg1SLWzO9ix7ROdIQ).
+To avoid repeating songs, check the [Martian Friday Playlist Archive](https://open.spotify.com/playlist/7CCutbZd1ojXf3X3EP8QWr?si=_2oVYBrVQq6dHA8sri5eaQ) before submitting yours!

 ## Reading challenge